joselbr2099/t-ide/README.md

 micro only runs in each session of tide with its own configuration, this will prevent conflicts with a different installation of micro

+the configuration of the variables in the session initiated will be the same for all the micro instances within that session

+example:
+if you start a profile with variables configured to work with python, all the new instances of micro will work with the same variables

 ### Tide keybindings for micro

 micro accepts keybindings instead of commands